-Textbook Refund Policy
+Course Materials Refund Policy

-- You must have your receipt from The College Store to be eligible to return or exchange a textbook. - 2.
-To receive a refund, books must be returned in the condition they were purchased and within ten (10) calendar days of purchase. - 3.
-For defective (not defaced) books, the student is allowed to have the textbook exchanged for the same title without any additional charge during the same semester the text was purchased. - 4.
-Ancillary items such as Blackboard® codes, access codes, tutorial CDs, videos, and DVDs are single use items and are not eligible for a refund.
+- A receipt from The College Store is required to complete a return or exchange of course materials. - To receive a refund, course materials must be returned in the condition they were purchased and within ten (10) calendar days of the start of the course.
+The last day to complete refunds for each term is located on the purchase receipt. - 3.
+Defective (not defaced) textbooks can be exchanged for the same title without any additional charges.
+The exchange must be completed during the same term the textbook was purchased. - 4.
+Access codes purchased from The College Store that have been opened, revealed or redeemed are non-refundable. - Textbook bundles that include access codes are non-refundable once they have been opened.